annawchou/fluxible.io/docs/quick-start.md

 open http://localhost:3000
 ```

-This will generate a simple application that demonstrates the basics of using Fluxible; routing, store dehydration from server and client rehydrating.
+This will generate a simple application that demonstrates the basics of using Fluxible: routing, store dehydration from server and client rehydrating.
 Please take a look at the guides to gain a better understanding of the core concepts of Fluxible.

 <hr />